 Yorke and Del Maja have just collaborated on the score to a documentary by Mark Donne called ‘The UK Gold’, about the UK tax system run from The City in London.

-Also this year Massive Attack announced a collaboration with Adam Curtis the well respected documentary maker, for the Manchester International Festival which should feature some awe inspiring on stage visuals, described by 3D himself as “a collective hallucination”.
+2013 saw Massive Attack collaborate with Adam Curtis the well respected documentary maker, for the Manchester International Festival which featured some awe inspiring on stage visuals, described by 3D himself as “a collective hallucination”.

 Always up for a great collaboration his work in the past 10 years has featured on James Lavelle’s project Unkle, on each of their past 4 albums.